Sauger Conservation Management Plan

 In Lake Erie, sauger were historically most abundant in the western basin, but were numerous enough in the eastern basin to support a commercial fishery in the early 20th century.
 The lakewide population crashed in the 1950's and is now extirpated.
 The Ohio Department of Natural Resources is currently developing a restoration program for sauger in western Lake Erie and this could have implications for the eastern basin if sauger become established and migrate east.
 The suitability of New York's Lake Erie tributaries will be assessed for potential sauger restoration.

 The goal of this plan is to be achieved by 2030.
 Actions in this plan will be implemented through 2020.
 Progress made towards completing these actions and meeting objectives will serve as guidance in the development of new objectives and management recommendations for the period 2021 - 2030.

-Sauger population recovery in the Allegheny River watershed took its first step forward with the stocking of 5,700 pond fingerlings in the Allegheny Reservoir on June 9, 2014.
+Sauger population recovery efforts in the Allegheny River watershed continued with the stocking of 5,810 fingerlings in the Allegheny Reservoir on June 4, 2015.
 The West Virginia Division of Natural Resources supplied the sauger fry, which were produced from wild brood stock caught from the Ohio River.
-The sauger were raised in a pond at the Chautauqua Fish Hatchery for 53 days and averaged 1.75 inches long when they were boat stocked in the reservoir.
+The sauger were raised in ponds at the Chautauqua Fish Hatchery for 45 days and averaged 1.6 inches long when they were boat stocked in the reservoir.
 This was the second year of a 5-year stocking policy to restore the Allegheny River watershed sauger population.
 Last year 5,700 1.8 inch fingerlings were stocked in the same location.